Climate Change Resiliency

 Phase 1: Climate Change Vulnerability

 Similar to the City's Climate Action Plan (a set of goals and strategies to mitigate Minneapolis' contributions to climate change via greenhouse gas emissions), the Minneapolis Climate Change Vulnerability Assessment is a place-based assessment that identifies specific places at risk to climate change.
 The Office of Sustainability has the finished Minneapolis Climate Change Vulnerability Assessment report available on their page.

 Based on the results of the vulnerability assessment, three communities were identified to focus community outreach efforts.
 Those communities were Longfellow, Near North, and Phillips.

-The discussions will focus on areas that communities already have resources in place to be resilient to these effects and areas where more resources are needed.
-These organizations will recruit a diverse mix of residents to participate.
+The discussions focused on areas that communities already have resources in place to be resilient to these effects and areas where more resources are needed.
+The organizations helped gather a diverse group of community members to participate in each discussion.